PerkinElmer Sues Whistleblower After Allegations About Troubled CA COVID Testing Lab

 The agency said, "CDPH is reviewing the lawsuit and has no further comments."

-Just one more reason, whistleblowers say, that they want an independent investigation of the CDPH-PerkinElmer policies, procedure and COVID test results.
+Just one more reason, whistleblowers say, that they want an independent investigation of the CDPH-PerkinElmer policies, procedures, and COVID test results.

 FOLLOW OUR CONTINUING COVERAGE: